-For less urgent situations, such as noise complaints or other non-violent disturbances, you can try calling the Serenazgo.
-Here is the list of telephone numbers for the Serenazgo in Lima.
-Outside of Lima, you'll need to search online (or in person) for individual offices.
+For less urgent situations, such as noise complaints or other non-violent disturbances, you can call the Serenazgo in Lima, a municipal security force operating as back up to the national police, though with much more limited jurisdiction.
+Outside of Lima, search online (or in person) for individual offices.

-As a tourist, you may receive more help from the Peruvian tourist police.
+As a tourist, you may receive more help for nonviolent incidents from the Peruvian tourist police.

 For general tourist information and assistance, call Iperú.

-The central emergency number puts you through to the Cuerpo General de Bomberos Voluntarios Del Perú, Peru’s national (and voluntary) fire brigade.
-They respond to fires and accidents, as well as smaller medical emergencies.
+The central emergency number 116 puts you through to the Cuerpo General de Bomberos Voluntarios Del Perú, Peru’s national (and voluntary) fire brigade.
+They respond to fires, traffic and other accidents, and smaller medical emergencies.

-Emergency medical help is also available through both the police (105) and fire brigade (116), but the quality of service can vary greatly.
-Fire brigade units are likely to be better equipped for medical emergencies.
+If SAMU does not operate in the area where you need medical assistance, you can also reach emergency medical help through both the police (105) and fire brigade (116), but the quality of service varies greatly.
+Fire brigade units generally come better equipped to deal with medical emergencies.

-Alternatively, you can call a private ambulance service, but you will have to pay for the call-out unless you are already a member.
+Alternatively, you can call a private ambulance service, but you will have to pay out of pocket for the run unless you are a member.
 Private ambulance services include:

 You can reach the Peruvian Red Cross (Cruz Roja Peruana) in Lima at the contact number 01-266-0481.